LiCab/LiCab/README.md

 Hey!
-My name is LiCab, but people who know me call me Adler.
+My name is LiCab.
 I suck at python, thats about it.